ARRAKIHS Science

 Λ-CDM tension in stellar haloes

-ARRAKIHS will assess the significance of reported tensions between predictions of the Λ-CDM cosmolgy combined with current baryon physics (BP) models and ground-based observations of the Milky Way (MW) and Andromeda Galaxies, regarding the properties of galactic stellar halo.
+ARRAKIHS will assess the significance of reported tensions between predictions of the ΛCDM cosmology combined with current baryon physics (BP) models and ground-based observations of the Milky Way (MW) and Andromeda Galaxies, regarding the properties of galactic stellar halos.

-Through deep visible and infrared imaging of a statistically representative sample of nearby stellar haloes of MW-type galaxies in the local Universe, obtained down to unprecedented low surface brightness, ARRAKIHS will provide key tests with statistical significance to probe wether the reported tensions are the result of selection effects and/or small number statistics.
-Should the tensions be confirmed with these new observations, ARRAKIHS will demonstrate the inconsistency in the theoretical models of MW-like galaxy formation based on current implementation of CDM+BP, and thus such models must be changed or replaced.
+Through deep visible and infrared imaging of a statistically representative sample of nearby stellar haloes of MW-type galaxies in the local Universe, obtained down to unprecedented low surface brightness levels, ARRAKIHS will provide key tests with statistical significance to probe whether the reported tensions are the result of selection effects and/or small number statistics.
+If the tensions are confirmed with these new observations, ARRAKIHS will demonstrate the inconsistency in the theoretical models of MW-like galaxy formation based on current implementation of CDM+BP.
+Consequently, such models must be refined, or alternative frameworks should be explored.

-The tests will center on the comparison between the latest CDM+BP models of ME-type galaxies and three sets of halo properties to be observed with ARRAKIHS:
+The tests will focus on comparing the latest CDM+BP models of MW-type galaxies with three sets of halo properties to be observed with ARRAKIHS:

-- Identification and determination of the frequency of tidal stellar structures in these halos, together with the characterisation of their shapes , lengths and widths.
+- Identification and measurement of tidal stellar structures in these halos, including their frequency, shapes, lengths, and widths.

-- Measurement of the average luminosity and mass functions of the halo population of dwarf galaxy satellites and they variance among MW-type galaxies.
+- Measurement of the average luminosity and mass functions of the halo population of dwarf galaxy satellites, along with their variance among MW-type galaxies.

 Ultra Low Surface Brightness

+ARRAKIHS simulations replicate real observations, as shown in the following image.
+Each panel displays a two-dimensional surface brightness map of a distinct galaxy and its surroundings, derived from the advanced computer simulation known as FIREbox.
 At the heart of each panel is the primary galaxy, carefully selected to resemble the types of galaxies that the ARRAKIHS mission will study in the future.
-Surrounding the central galaxy, numerous smaller satellite galaxies can be seen as bright, spherical objects.
+Surrounding the central galaxy, numerous smaller satellite galaxies are visible as bright, spherical objects.
 These satellites orbit the central galaxy and influence its structure through gravitational interactions.
-There are also visible various extended features.
-These features result from gravitational interactions with the satellite galaxies and exhibit a wide variety of shapes, sizes, and extents.
+Various extended features are also visible.
+These features result from gravitational interactions with the satellite galaxies and exhibit a wide range of shapes, sizes, and extents.

-By analyzing galaxies similar to these simulations, the ARRAKIHS mission aims to uncover new insights into galaxy formation and the nature of dark matter.
+By analyzing galaxies similar to those in these simulations, the ARRAKIHS mission aims to uncover new insights into galaxy formation and the nature of dark matter.